-- 8. Press ON the BLOWER button outboard of the helm, forward of the engine control head.
+- 8. Switch ON the ENG RM BLOWER on the DC Distribution Panel inside the port electrical cabinet in the atrium.
 Run the blower for five minutes prior to starting the generator. - 9.
 Press and hold the START button on the generator control panel (Figure 5-8) until the generator starts.
 The generator status light will blink and the display will read 'STARTING' while the engine is preheating and cranking.
 The generator status light will stay on and the display will read 'RUNNING' once the generator starts and is running.